 Have you had “check the furnace filter” on your to-do-list for weeks or even months?
 While it can be a bothersome chore, it is one that will be worth your time in the long run.

 Changing the air filter in your furnace is typically a simple and inexpensive task that is essential to maintaining the performance of your HVAC system between regular tune-up appointments.
 Most importantly, it is a major contributor to the overall air quality in your home.
 A clogged air filter could cause a variety of airflow and comfort issues including increased energy consumption (higher heating bills), insufficient heating throughout your home, unhealthy air quality in your living spaces and even the complete failure of your heating system.
 A clean filter will keep dust and dirt from building up in the system avoiding expensive maintenance and/or untimely component or system failure.

 The question of how often you should replace your air filter depends on a variety of factors.
 The type of filter your system requires, the number of people living in your home, the presence of indoor pets and whether there is construction or other external influencers near your home affecting your indoor air quality should be taken into consideration.

-As a general rule, Service Experts’ NATE-certified service technicians recommend checking your filter monthly, especially during the winter season.
+As a general rule, Service Experts’ ACE-certified service technicians recommend checking your filter monthly, especially during the winter season.
 If the filter looks dirty, you should replace it.
 Additionally, if you have pets in your home, think about switching out your filter more often as a result of pet dander.
 And if you have someone in the home that suffers from allergies or asthma, replacing your air filter more often will help to ease those symptoms.
 At a minimum, you should change the filter every three months.

 Changing out your air filter is a relatively simple job that many homeowners choose to handle on their own.
 In many cases, the difficulty comes in understanding the importance of the task and making it a priority.